ITI/memorizer/Documentation/memorizer/reference.rst

   is running in multiprocessor mode.

 Mode ``pid`` (e.g. ``echo $! > memorizer_enabled``).
-  Memorizer set the cpu affinity mask for the indicated process and all its subsequently-created descendants to ``1``.
+  Memorizer sets the cpu affinity mask for the indicated process and all its subsequently-created descendants to ``1``.

 Any process that captures Memorizer data will also be pinned